galamo/nodejs-72/readme.md

 - return one product match to the Id
 ### GET /products?search=<stitle>
 - return all the matches products according the title

+# Ex status code
+return not Found in case the Id is not inside the products Array